top of page

 Many of the people who took part in our Living Memory interviews fondly mentioned 'Uncle Eddie', the chapel's Sunday School superintendent from 1946 until his death in 1984.
 Born Idris Williams on 29th December 1909, he was a Welsh miner before marrying Edith Read in Brockenhurst in1938.
 He later became a deacon at the chapel.
 He is shown below with his dog, Auggie, Edith and her sister May.

-Unfortunately, on exposure to air after years concealed behind panelling within 24 hours Idris' artwork dried out and peeled off.
+Unfortunately, on exposure to air after years concealed behind the panelling within 24 hours Idris' artwork dried out and peeled off.
 We were so disappointed to find it as curls of paint on the floor the next morning.
 Luckily we had taken some photos before Uncle Eddie's artwork self-destructed.

 Keeping warm